-Adherence to a simple 4 step routine of cleansing, toning, moisturising and exfoliating guarantees a healthy, glowing skin
+Adherence to a simple 4 step routine of cleansing, toning, moisturising and exfoliating guarantees a healthy and glowing skin.
+Let’s look at some of the ways you can ensure healthy and glowing skin all through the season.

 Skin requires regular cleansing in order to keep it looking fresh and healthy.
 With the high humidity of the monsoon weather causing excessive sweating, which in turn attracts a build-up of dust, dirt, grime and other toxins on our skin, this becomes even more imperative.Washing the impurities away from our skin allows it to breathe.Splash your face with water 3-4 times a day.